American Renaissance (magazine): Conferences

-Reception and controversy
+Reception

 Southern Poverty Law Center

 American Renaissance and the New Century Foundation appear on a list of 115 "white nationalist hate groups" published in the Intelligence Report of the Southern Poverty Law Center (SPLC).

 Mark Potok, editor-in-chief of the Intelligence Report, has said: "Jared Taylor is the cultivated, cosmopolitan face of white supremacy.
 He is the guy who is providing the intellectual heft, in effect, to modern-day Klansmen."
 Taylor stated in a radio interview: "I've never been a member of the Klan.
 I've never known a person who is a member of the Klan."
 An article in the Pittsburgh Post-Gazette reported that Taylor had at least met former Klansman David Duke at an American Renaissance conference, and sat with Don Black, a former Grand Wizard of the Klan, at Taylor's kitchen table.

 An article in the Intelligence Report by Potok and Heidi Beirich, head of the SPLC's Intelligence Project stated: "American Renaissance has become increasingly important over the years, bringing a measure of intellectualism and seriousness to the typically thug-dominated world of white supremacy.
 Today, it may be the closest thing the extreme right has to a real think tank.
 Whether or not it survives, and in what form, genuinely matters."